Realizing microrheological response of configurable viscoelastic media with a dynamic optical trap: Conclusions

 In this study, we demonstrate a novel experimental scheme for realizing the microrheological response of an emergent configurable VE environment by appropriately regulating the stiffness and trajectory of the dynamic optical trap.
 While the stiffness of the optical trap regulates the plateau modulus $G_{\mathrm{p}}$ of the VE fluid, the relaxation time $\lambda$ and post-relaxation properties are governed by the trap dynamics.
 Thereby, our approach enables systematic and independent variation of the VE properties of the resultant system, overcoming the inherent coupling in real complex fluids.
 The microrheological measurements from the emergent configurable VE environment exhibit quantitative similarities with those from real complex fluids, having widely varied VE properties, validating the broad applicability of our scheme.

 The key advantage of this approach lies in its experimental versatility: the systematic variation of the stiffness and dynamics of an optical trap enables the rapid exploration of VE parameter space.
 Furthermore, it provides access to VE regimes that are challenging to achieve with real complex fluids and remain mostly unaltered against variations in experimental settings, such as the temperature and surface chemistry of the probe particles.
 The framework extends naturally to replicate the microrheological response of GLVE materials having multiple relaxation spectra with correlated noise in the dynamics of the trap and to active VE environments by translating the trap along an ABP trajectory.
+Thus, our scheme realizes probe particle dynamics in a configurable VE fluid, providing a one-point linear microrheological response of the medium.
+However, a dynamic optical trap cannot generate the inter-probe spatial correlations observed in a real VE continuum probed by two-point microrheology~\cite{crockerTwoPointMicrorheologyInhomogeneous2000}.

 Notably, this approach with a single dynamic optical trap cannot capture nonlinear VE responses observed in various active microrheology measurements, such as strain-stiffening, shear-thinning, strain-induced density inhomogeneities and recoil~\cite{gomez-solanoTransientDynamicsColloidal2015, khanOpticalTweezersMicrorheology2019, ginotRecoilExperimentsDetermine2022}.
 However, this limitation can be overcome in future studies by using an array of weak traps that replicate the adjoining confinement in an entangled network.
 Beyond passive systems, our scheme enables the study of probe particle dynamics in configurable active VE environments.
 The experimental scheme reported in this study opens diverse future directions for investigating the dynamics of natural and artificial microswimmers in controlled VE environments and the VE properties of entangled active biopolymers.